bhatia89/DNSC-6301-Project-27/README.md

 ### Intended Use
-* **Primary intended uses**: This model is an example probability of default classifier, with an example use case for determining eligibility for a credit line increase..
+* **Primary intended uses**: This model is an example probability of default classifier, with an example use case for determining eligibility for a credit line increase.
 * **Primary intended users**: Students in GWU DNSC 6301 bootcamp.
 * **Out-of-scope use cases**: Any use beyond an educational example is out-of-scope.